Uploaded: 07/18/2017 | View Spanish Version

 - The patient has the right to a prompt and reasonable response to a question or request.

-- The patient has the right to retain and use personal clothing or belongings as space permits and unless there are safety or privacy restrictions.
+- The patient has the right to retain and use personal belongings as space permits and unless there are safety or privacy restrictions.

 - The patient has the right to and is encouraged to obtain from physicians and other direct caregivers relevant, current, and understandable information concerning diagnosis, treatment and prognosis.